sebastianbkottaram/TS_Drivers_Product/README.md

     RESOURCES_FOLDER="/path/to folder"
     ```
 4. The output of this program will be the list of CSV files created within the `RESOURCES_FOLDER/out`
-    - The main file is the `driver.csv` with the main level of language - count histogram
+    - The main file is the `driver.csv` with the main level of language - count values
-    - Other `csv` files are Components distribution within a language
+    - Other `csv` files are Components distribution for each language